u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/export_import_data.rst

 ==================

 The **ID** (External ID) is an unique identifier for the line item.
-Feel free to use the one of your previous software to ease the transition to Odoo.
+Feel free to use the one of your previous software to ease the transition to Thrive Bureau ERP.

 Setting an ID is not mandatory when importing but it helps in many cases: